weijiej2964/sep11-freedom-project/entries/entry05.md

 I am currently on the 5th and 6th step of my engineering design process.
 I have created my minimum viable product prototype and tested it for error.
 The product's core system is working however it could be improved by making a better design as well as refactoring exisiting code.
 I next step is to refactor the code and try to add Auth so that instead of a ananomous product we have username.

+### Skills

+Throughout this process I have improve my debugging skills because creating a prototype comes with many errors such as elements sometimes get all deleted at once and sometimes adding new code will invalidate the other codes.
+Therefore I have adapted a habit with looking in the console for errors and then finding out the reason behind each error.

+I also developed my skill in research as many bugs are common and websites such as stack overflow is a great community for asking questions and reaching for help.
+Another way is through researching documentations and tutorials to help figure certain bugs out.

 [Previous](entry04.md) | [Next](entry06.md)